Upcoming Events for Minnesota Critical Access Hospitals

 Minnesota MBQIP Open Calls

-EDTC Measure Ongoing Lessons and Best Practices.
+EDTC Measure Ongoing Lessons and Best Practices

 During our ongoing work to help CAHs improve their EDTC measure scores, this resource will share what we have learned to date on issues affecting the EDTC documentation and some of the CAH’s solutions and best practices to address those issues.
-This a work in progress that will be updated as Minnesota CAHs continue finding ways to improve this measure.

-This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $225,000 with 0.00% financed with non-governmental sources.
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $262,336, with 0.00% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official view of, nor an endorsement, by HRSA, HHS, or the U.S. Government.